-Sanctions can be given for any incident that occurs in school but also for incidents that occur travelling to and from school, school trips and after school activities.
-In cases where a crime has been committed within or outside the school, the school will liaise and work collaboratively and proactively with the police.
+Sanctions can be given for any incident that occurs in school but also for anything that has an impact or implication within the school environment.
+In cases where a crime has been committed within or outside the school, the school will liaise and work collaboratively and proactively with the Police.